 America’s new immigrant entrepreneurs have created and now lead some of the world’s most innovative companies.
 Immigrants to the U.S. bring a fresh perspective that can translate into new ideas for businesses.

-05/01/13 H-1B temporary visas have been an essential avenue for allowing high-skilled foreign nationals to work in America, according to a Kauffman Foundation-funded National Foundation for American Policy report.
+06/27/14 Immigrants have played an increasingly important role in contributing to science and engineering advancements in America, according to a Kauffman Foundation-funded National Foundation for American Policy report.

 For more, view the Immigration and the American Economy research series.

 © Copyright 2014 Ewing Marion Kauffman Foundation.
 All rights reserved.